Justin Sedgmen dominates SA Solo Championship

 The Semi-Final saw West in red, McGuinness in blue, Bugeja in white and Turner in yellow, and it was Turner on the high line who blasted in the lead and led all the way to make the final.
 In a close race McGuinness finished second, West third and Bugeja fourth.

 In the Final, Sedgmen, who always takes yellow at Gillman, took red, Bowes blue, Morrison white and Turner yellow, and again it was Turner who blasted into the lead on the high line.
-Bowes also made a good start to get ahead of Sedgmen in the run to the first line and Sedgmen looked to be in trouble as he battled with Morrison to get out of last place.
+Bowes also made a good start to get ahead of Sedgmen in the run to the first turn and Sedgmen looked to be in trouble as he battled with Morrison to get out of last place.
 He got past Morrison by the end of the first lap but Turner was looking the likely winner and Sedgmen still had to get past Bowes before even thinking about Turner.
 But Sedgmen was a class above the rest on the night and by the end of lap two he was in front and racing away to the championship victory.

 Turner continued to have Bowes’ measure and held second place, but as in his race with McGuinness, Bowes’ determination to race to the final centimetre again paid dividends and he got the nod again in a photo finish for second.
 Morrison finished fourth but it was the third time in 12 months he has made a state final, and therefore is eligible for a work permit to the UK, so it is interesting that there haven’t been any offers of a team place (that we know of).
 Perhaps, if he wants to ride overseas, he’ll have to follow the route of most Aussies these days and go to Denmark and Poland.